Sensilift by Sensica Review: Reuce Signs of Aging?

 How Much Does Sensilift Cost?

-At the time of writing, Sensilift was available through the company website for $249.75 in the form of a direct payment or through five monthly payments of $49.95.
+Sensilift is available through the company website for $249.75 in the form of a direct payment or through five monthly payments of $49.95.

-We also saw it for sale on Amazon for $174.99.
+The product is also available on Amazon for $189.00.
 When you purchase through the company website, you’ll also receive a free supply of base gel, anti-aging cream, and a deluxe travel bag.

 The company states that all orders qualify for free shipping and that all customers can try out their orders risk-free for 30 days.
 Their return FAQ makes it clear that those who aren’t happy with their Senslift can return it within the first month of purchase for a full refund.